Samridhi-2007/Textutils/Readme.md

 # ✨ TextUtils - Your Smart Text Assistant

-TextUtils is a powerful and beautifully designed text transformation tool built with 💙 React.js.
+TextUtils is a powerful and beautifully designed text transformation tool built with 💙Html css js.
 It offers smart features like text conversion, reading time estimates, typing speed tracking, and more — all in a smooth and responsive interface!

 🔧 Built as part of **Social Summer of Code 2025 (SSOC)** 🚀